 Funding Program/\$

-ΕΗ\ Λ/ Λ /Ε FTA Secti on 5307

-FHWA/FTA/PL (through WRTA)
+FHW F A/PL FTA Secti (through

-Participants FHWA/FTA State FTA WRTA Total
+Participants FHWA State FTA WRTA Total

 CMRPC 56,000 14,000 70,000

 Task 1.4: Title VI/Environmental Justice/Transportation Equity

 Title VI of the Civil Rights Act of 1964 states that "no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving federal financial assistance."
 To fulfill this basic civil rights mandate, each federal agency which provides financial assistance for any program is authorized and directed by the United States Department of Justice to apply provisions of Title VI to each program by issuing applicable rules, regulations, or requirements for public participation.